ibm-cloud-docs/ContinuousDelivery/cd_data_security.md

 |:-----------------|:-----------------|
 |Eclipse Orion {{site.data.keyword.webide}}		|User workspaces    |
 |{{site.data.keyword.gitrepos}}		|User property keys and values     |
+{: caption="Table 2.
+Values that are encrypted by using the provider-managed key" caption-side="top"}

 ## Protecting your data when you use third-party tool integrations